katydid/parser/Readme.md

 # Parser

-The Katydid Parser is a generic interface created to be implemented for many serialization formats in a variety of programming languages.
+The Katydid Parser is a generic interface created to be programming language agnostic and serialization format agnostic.
+This is so that it can be implemented for many serialization formats in a variety of programming languages.

 Our main use case is so that one schema language (for example, JSONSchema, but not limited to) can be applied to any serialization format.
 We will use JSON and XML in most examples, but this interface also supports Protobufs and other binary formats.